There are two fundamental ways to get your viewpoint accepted.

 Beliefs can begin to change when something OUTSIDE of the person triggers new or different representations on the INSIDE of the person.

-KEY: You must get the person to call into question their beliefs and not push a new belief structure onto them.
+Legend Point: You must get the person to call into question their beliefs and not push a new belief structure onto them.
 Statistical evidence is almost useless in changing beliefs.

 People continue to behave and believe in the face of overwhelming evidence to the contrary of their belief, when the evidence is NONCAUSAL.
 Statistics, evaluation and noncausal arguments simply don’t cut it in the belief change department.